Cahir Castle Tipperary

 Cahir Castle History

-Cahir village is a unique Medieval town with the astoundingly beautiful Cahir Castle situated on a tiny island in the Suir River.
-It was built in the 1100s and is one of the largest castles in Ireland.
+Cahir village is a unique Medieval town with the astoundingly beautiful Cahir Castle situated on a tiny island in the River Suir.
+It was built in the 1100s and is one of the largest and best-preserved castles in Ireland.

 There isn’t much furniture in the castle but it is a fascinating tour and you can see things like the old portcullis and its mechanism and go up to the higher floors and see out to the town and across the river.